chemsurajit/DFTbondDependency/README.md

 All the other packages are part of standard Python library and can be installed with either Conda or PIP.

+If this repository is used, please cite.
+Citation format can be downloaded by clicking the link:
+"Cite this repository" in the right side panel.

 Description of the Data.
 The data is part of the SURE project and can be downloaded from: <link>